rails/rails/guides/source/active_support_core_extensions.md

 so its output is ready to be used in a query string.

-Arrays return the result of applying +to_query+ to each element with `_key_[]` as key, and join the result with "&":
+Arrays return the result of applying `to_query` to each element with `_key_[]` as key, and join the result with "&":

 ```ruby
 [3.4, -45.6].to_query('sample')
 # => "sample%5B%5D=3.4&sample%5B%5D=-45.6"
 ```

-Hashes also respond to +to_query+ but with a different signature.
-If no argument is passed a call generates a sorted series of key/value assignments calling +to_query(key)+ on its values.
+Hashes also respond to `to_query` but with a different signature.
+If no argument is passed a call generates a sorted series of key/value assignments calling `to_query(key)` on its values.
 Then it joins the result with "&":

 ```ruby
 {:c => 3, :b => 2, :a => 1}.to_query # => "a=1&b=2&c=3"
 ```

-The method +Hash#to_query+ accepts an optional namespace for the keys:
+The method `Hash#to_query` accepts an optional namespace for the keys:

 ```ruby
 {:id => 89, :name => "John Smith"}.to_query('user')
 # => "user%5Bid%5D=89&user%5Bname%5D=John+Smith"
 ```

-NOTE: Defined in +active_support/core_ext/object/to_query.rb+.
+NOTE: Defined in `active_support/core_ext/object/to_query.rb`.

-### +with_options+
+### `with_options`

-The method +with_options+ provides a way to factor out common options in a series of method calls.
+The method `with_options` provides a way to factor out common options in a series of method calls.

-Given a default options hash, +with_options+ yields a proxy object to a block.
+Given a default options hash, `with_options` yields a proxy object to a block.
 Within the block, methods called on the proxy are forwarded to the receiver with their options merged.
 For example, you get rid of the duplication in:

 ```ruby
 class Account < ActiveRecord::Base